Investing for Outcomes and Returns

-The term "impact investing" often blurs the lines between philanthropy, concessional capital, and traditional investment.
-While we acknowledge and celebrate the pioneering work of impact investors who have championed the alignment of capital with positive social and environmental goals, the ambiguity surrounding the term is at times, we believe hindering the investment category.
-We believe it's time for a refinement: let's build upon the foundation laid by impact investing and move towards a framework focused on intentional outcomes and commensurate returns.
+The term "impact investing" often blurs the lines between philanthropy, concessional capital investing, and traditional investment.
+While we build on the pioneering work of impact investors who have championed the alignment of capital with positive social and environmental goals, the ambiguity surrounding the term can at times, we believe, hinder the investment category.
+We believe it's time to move towards a framework focused on intentional outcomes and compelling returns.

 This shift in perspective has several key implications: